Dr Adrienn Almásy-Martin

 I worked on the Montpellier based research project, Vocabulaire de l’Égyptien Ancien (VégA), the objective of which was to create an online Ancient Egyptian dictionary (in French, English and Arabic).

 Between 2017 and 2019 I worked at the British Museum, as curator of Late Antique Egypt and curator of Egyptian Written Culture at the Department of Egypt and Sudan.

-I have been involved in several excavations in Egypt, studying Egyptian and Greek epigraphical material in the Eastern Desert, Luxor and at Gebel el-Silsila.
+I attended several excavations in Egypt to study Egyptian and Greek epigraphical material in the Eastern Desert, Thebes and Gebel el-Silsila.

 Research interests: My main areas of research are in Demotic and Greek documentary and Demotic funerary texts from the Ptolemaic and Roman periods.
 In addition to my work for LGPN on Egyptian and Greek onomastics, I am working on the extensive unpublished Demotic and Greek mummy label collection of the Louvre and graffiti and ostraca from Gebel el-Silsila, as well as Greek funerary material kept in the British Museum.

 Full Publications: Dr A. Almásy-Martin Full list of Publications February 2023

 “Dogs on Labels: Anubis representations on Mummy Labels from the Louvre.”
 In A. Almásy-Martin – M. Chauveau – K. Donker van Heel – K. Ryholt (eds), Ripple in Still Water When There is No Pebble Tossed.
 Festschrift in Honour of Cary J. Martin.
 London, 2022: 43-54.

 “Four Coptic Funerary Stelae in The British Museum”, Journal of Egyptian Archaeology 108 (2022): 269-277.